eriksank/alt-regex-engine/README.md

         {"from":6,"char":"y","to":[{"to":5,"final":true}],"fromIsNewState":true,"combination":[2,4]}
         {"from":6,"char":"a","to":[{"to":3,"final":false}],"fromIsNewState":true,"combination":[2,4]}

-###purger
+###transition purger

-The `purger` simply removes the transition fields that were only needed for disambiguation and are no longer needed any further:
+The `transition purger` simply removes the transition fields that were only needed for disambiguation and are no longer needed any further:

         {"from":2,"char":"a","to":3,"final":false}
         {"from":4,"char":"y","to":5,"final":true}